HMS Warspite (03): Mediterranean (1943–1944)

 On 14 September, Force H was recalled to the UK to begin preparations for the invasion of France, but Warspite and Valiant were detached to provide support for Allied forces at Salerno.
 Although the Italians had surrendered, the Germans had anticipated this and moved forces into position to block the Allied landings.
 The American forces near Battipaglia were in a precarious situation following German counter-attacks.
 After arriving off Salerno on 15 September, Warspite bombarded an ammunition dump and other positions around Altavilla Silentina, demoralising the German forces and providing time for Allied reinforcements to arrive.
 Overnight, the fleet came under intense air attack, but she was able to continue bombardment duties the next day.
 However, early in the afternoon she was attacked by a Luftwaffe squadron of Focke-Wulf Fw 190 fighter bombers and then, from high altitude, by three Dornier Do 217 bombers from KG 100 armed with an early guided bomb, the Fritz X. She was hit directly once; a second near-miss ripped open the torpedo bulges while the third missed altogether.
-The bombs that did hit her struck near the funnel, cutting through her decks and making a 20-foot hole in the bottom of her hull, crippling her.
+The bomb that did hit her struck near the funnel, cutting through her decks and making a 20-foot hole in the bottom of her hull, crippling her.
 Although the damage had been considerable, Warspite's casualties amounted to only nine killed and fourteen wounded.

 She was soon on the journey to Malta, escorted by the anti-aircraft cruiser Delhi and four destroyers, while being towed by United States Navy tugs.
 Towing a ship of Warspite's dimensions proved difficult, and at one stage she broke all tow lines and drifted sideways through the Straits of Messina.
 She reached Malta on 19 September and undertook emergency repairs before being towed to Gibraltar on 12 November.
 Warspite returned to Britain in March 1944 to continue her repairs at Rosyth.
 Captain Packer was mentioned in despatches for his actions bringing the ship to Malta, the second time he had limped into port on board a heavily damaged Warspite.